History Files

 c.1595 - 1157 BC

 In fact, the Kassites had the longest period of rule in Babylonia.
-Thanks to the relative absence of information, they were long thought to have achieved little in the way of cultural development.
-However, it now appears that the kingdom made great strides in cementing the cultural unification of southern Mesopotamia - which in their time truly became 'Babylonia', instead of just another Mesopotamian city state with extensive possessions - and those possessions stretched all the way southwards to Bahrain.
-Egypt's Amarna archive holds Babylonian diplomatic correspondence, which gives us much more information about Babylonian kings than Babylonian records themselves.
+Thanks to the relative absence of information for this period, they were long thought to have achieved little in the way of cultural development.
+However, it now appears that the kingdom made great strides in cementing the cultural unification of southern Mesopotamia - which in their time truly became 'Babylonia', instead of just another Mesopotamian city state with extensive possessions - and those possessions stretched all the way southwards to Bahrain (the probable Dilmun of the period).

 c.1595 BC